xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Faq/Index.rst

 .. question

 **I would like to silently and automatically authenticate my users in frontend (Single Sign On / SSO).
-Since Apache is configured to restrict access using Kerberos, no login form should be needed in my website.
+Since Apache is configured to restrict access using** :term:`Kerberos`, **no login form should be needed in my website.
 Is this possible with this extension?**

 .. answer